abelardopardo/ontask_b/docs/Tutorial/Tasks/include_top_menu.rst

   Additional operations to view:

   Workflow operations
     This page contains links to export, rename, clone, flush the data, or delete the workflow.
-It also allows you to manipulat a set of attributes, and add users to share the workflow.
+It also allows you to manipulate a set of attributes, and add users to share the workflow.

   Column operations
     This page shows information about the columns in the workflow.